 Few small-scale businesses believe that mobile apps provide the same information as the website does.
 However, this isn’t the case.
 Mobile apps do contain information that the website does, but that’s not all.
 They would provide more extensive features that a website cannot.

 For example- the maps app will provide GPS features that the website cannot.

 The app can be streamline in such a way that it provides the user essential details.
 Instead of the whole info that the website provides.

 15. Social Networking is enough

-Some medium scale businesses consider that promoting their just Facebook, Twitter and LinkedIn are enough for promoting their business and marketing.
-However, the truth is that such social websites filter the posts that businesses use for marketing and many of those posts may be missed.
-It is therefore essential to develop a mobile app which can be used for promotional purposes along with the normal features that it does offer.
+Some medium scale businesses consider that promoting their just Facebook, Twitter and LinkedIn are enough for promoting their business.
+However, the truth is that such social websites filter the posts that businesses use for marketing and many of those posts may be miss.
+It is therefore essential to develop a mobile app which can be use for promotional purposes along with the normal features that it does offer.